 Baroness Berridge: Yes, and how long do they stay during that period?

-Luke Hughes: Again, it is a reflection that, coming into this job as I did in the middle of last year, inquiries as a subject matter attract people who stick around for a significant amount of time.
+Luke Hughes: Again, it is a reflection that, coming into this job as I did in the middle of last year, inquiries as a subject matter attracts people who stick around for a significant amount of time.
 Unlike in the criticism of or reflections on other areas where there is a high Civil Service turnover, that is absolutely not the case on inquiries.
 We have serious expertise in the team.
 The head of the team has been working on inquiries in the Cabinet Office for 15 years, so significant expertise has built up.
 I could not say specifically how many there are since the establishment of the team in 2019, but I would expect it to be a lot fewer than 10.

 Simon Madden: The current head of the team has been through all those iterations.